rey/stylish/README.markdown

-## Stylish
+# Stylish

-A place to put all my custom CSS bits
+A place to put all my custom CSS bits.